RinChanNOWWW/web_usb_connector/README.md

 # web_usb_config

 A simple usb device configuration tool on web browser.
-(Recommend to use Chrome)
+(Recommend using Chrome)